gmmatt/torgeternity/Readme.md

 while managing game systems.

 v.
 2.3.4
-- Added icon to identify a pooled card in the Monarch module
+- Added support for Monarch cards module (thanks to LordZeel for all his work!
+It looks amazing)
+- Adjusted location of tool tips in sidebar

 v.
 2.3.3 - Squashing Bugs
 - Fixed issue where item macros could not be created